-EE offers Pay As You Go Packs from £5/month with data rollover, a free boost every quarter and access to 4G coverage.
+EE offers Pay As You Go Packs with a summer data offer, rollover of unused data and a free boost every quarter.

 EE has revamped their line-up of Pay As You Go bundles with a range of new Pay As You Go packs from £5/month.
 You’ll get access to EE’s 4G mobile network along with data rollover and a free boost for each quarter you stay.